The Spheroidal Analog Method for Modeling Irregular Porous Aggregates: Abstract

 \section{Abstract}

-It is shown that the optical properties of an irregular porous grain with effective radius $\aeff\ltsim 3\lambda$ (where $\lambda$ is the wavelength) can be well approximated by a ``spheroidal analogue'': a spheroid with appropriate axial ratio and size, with a dielectric function obtained from an effective medium theory.
-Prescriptions for specifying the axial ratio and porosity of the spheroidal analogue, based on simple geometric properties, are given.
-The accuracy of the spheroidal analogue method is studied for irregular grains with a range of structures and porosities.
+It is shown that the optical properties of an irregular porous grain with effective radius $\aeff\ltsim 3\lambda$ (where $\lambda$ is the wavelength) can be well approximated by a ``spheroidal analog'': a spheroid with appropriate axial ratio and size, with a dielectric function obtained from an effective medium theory.
+Prescriptions for specifying the axial ratio and porosity of the spheroidal analog, based on simple geometric properties, are given.
+The accuracy of the spheroidal analog method is studied for irregular grains with a range of structures and porosities.
 Different effective medium theories are compared; Bruggeman's theory is found to give the best results.
-The accuracy of the spheroidal analogue method justifies the use of spheroids for modeling absorption, scattering and polarization by interstellar, circumstellar, or interplanetary dust.
+The accuracy of the spheroidal analog method justifies the use of spheroids for modeling absorption, scattering and polarization by interstellar, circumstellar, or interplanetary dust.

 \keywords{ interstellar dust (836), radiative transfer (1335)}